telefonicaid/fiware-keystone-spassword/README.md

 Normal procedure is stop container, update version in docker-compose and then up container; then container will be recreated.
 But, if starting version is between 1.4.X and 1.6.X then some steps should be done to achieve that.
-In any case, ensure you have a proper backup of mysql keystone database:
+Anyway, ensure you have a proper backup of mysql keystone database:
 ```
 mysqldump -u root -p keystone  > keystone_backup.sql
 ```
+And check in each step of migration that keystone works properly (i.e. is able to authenticate)

 ##### Upgrade from 1.4.X
 -> needs be upgrade to 1.5.4 version before and then perform the steps described for that version.